scala/docs.scala-lang/_tour/basics.md

 redirect_from: "/tutorials/tour/basics.html"
 ---

-In this page, we will cover basics of Scala.
+In this page, we will cover the basics of Scala.

 ## Trying Scala in the Browser

-You can run Scala in your browser with ScalaFiddle.
+You can run Scala in your browser with _ScalaFiddle_.
+This is an easy, zero-setup way to experiment with pieces of Scala code:

 1. Go to [https://scalafiddle.io](https://scalafiddle.io).
 2. Paste `println("Hello, world!")` in the left pane.
-3. Hit "Run" button.
-Output appears in the right pane.
+3. Click __Run__.
+The output appears in the right pane.

-This is an easy, zero-setup way to experiment with pieces of Scala code.

-Many of the code examples in this documentation are also integrated with ScalaFiddle, so you can directly experiment with them simply by clicking the Run-button.
+_ScalaFiddle_ is integrated with some of the code examples in this documentation; if you see a __Run__ button in a code example below, click it to directly experiment with the code.

 ## Expressions

-Expressions are computable statements.
+Expressions are computable statements:
 ```
 1 + 1
 ```
-You can output results of expressions using `println`.
+You can output the results of expressions using `println`:

 {% scalafiddle %}
 ```tut